 (a) Myanma Foreign Trade Bank is providing international banking and financial services to our customers through our worldwide correspondent network as well as domestic banking service is providing to customers.

-(b) (i) Accepting current and fixed deposit account in foreign currency and kyats, saving deposit account in kyats
+(b) (i) Accepting current deposit account in foreign currency and kyats, saving deposit and fixed deposit account in kyats

 (ii) Issuing, advising and confirming letters of credit

 (iii) Drawing, accepting and collecting bills of exchange

 (iv) Issuing and advising bank guarantees